brettpetch/brettpetch/README.md

 ### Hi there, I'm Brett 👋

-My name is Brett Petch, and I am a Media Studies graduate from Western University.
+My name is Brett, and I am a marketer.

 I really enjoy working with Bash and I find Python and Node very interesting to play around with on my freetime.